COVID-19: Assistance for the self-employed

 - Self Assessment Income Tax payments on account due 31 July 2020 are deferred until 31 January 2021 – this should ease cashflow

-- Self Assessment Income Tax payments on account (POA): it may be possible to request a refund of some of all of the POA for your 2019-20 tax liability (paid on 31 January 2020), if your income has reduced significantly in the current year
+- Self Assessment Income Tax POA: it may be possible to request a refund of some of all of the POA for your 2019-20 tax liability (paid on 31 January 2020), if your income has reduced significantly in the current year

 - VAT payments due before the end of June 2020 are deferred